Copyright

 Between 1938 and 1941 the WPA Federal Poster Project printed silkscreen prints for just 14 National Parks before being halted by the onset of WWII.
 By 1950 most of these approximately 1400 (estimated 100 copies each) poster prints had disappeared into history.

 The National Park Service has black and white photographs of 13 of the 14 historic prints (excluding Bandelier National Monument).
 These may be found at the Harper’s Ferry Archives and are also in the public domain.
-These are very crude and faded photos taken in 1950—it took me about 5 years to separate and redraw screens at an approximate cost of $150,000.
+These are very crude and faded photos taken with a hand-held, large format, black & white film camera in 1950—it took me about 5 years to separate and redraw about 100 screens at an approximate cost of $150,000.

 In the process of redrawing these screens, and to protect my work, I added four layers of encryption and took copyright on these redrawn screens.
 These are the historic images published on this website.
 They are fully copyrighted by me as derivative art, and are not in the public domain.
-I am challenged frequently about possession of copyright–you can find them here.
-Note there are two pages here with a total of 42 copyrights with others pending (not shown).
-You will not see an image, but simply a copyright number and title.
+I am challenged frequently about possession of copyright–you can find them here using keywords for each subject/park.
+You will not see an image, but simply a copyright number and title, etc.

 THE CONTEMPORARY DESIGNS ARE COPYRIGHT PROTECTED